-Collis follows the Letters and Sounds progression and teaching approaches, integrating aspects of Read, Write Inc. and Jolly Phonics pedagogy.
+Collis follows a validated systematic synthetic phonics programme called Essential Letters and Sounds from the Knowledge Skills Trust.
 Phonics teaches the knowledge of the alphabetic code and the skills of segmenting (to spell) and blending (to read).
-Children apply their phonics to reading and writing.
+Children apply their phonics to reading (decoding) and writing (encoding - spelling).

-Some words are phonetically decodable – they can be ‘sounded out’ to be read or spelt using our phonics knowledge.
-Some words might not yet be phonetically decodable for children because they have not yet learnt that letter-sound correspondence or because that letter-sound correspondence is particularly unusual.
-These are called ‘tricky words’ or ‘sight words’.
-Some of these words, e.g. called will become phonetically decodable as children move through their phonics education, but some words might always be remembered by sight, using our visual memory (or through a range of other strategies), e.g. the, people, Mr. Both phonetically decodable and ‘sight words’ are taught in your child’s phonics session and applied in writing and reading.
+Words that are phonetically decodable for a child at that stage in their learning can be ‘sounded out’ to be read and can be spelt using our phonics knowledge.
+Some words might not yet be phonetically decodable for children because they have not yet learnt that letter-sound correspondence or because the word has particularly unusual GPCs.
+These are known as 'harder to read and spell words'.
+Both phonetically decodable and ‘harder to read and spell words’ are taught in your child’s phonics session and applied in writing and reading.

-Phonics is taught daily in Reception from the beginning of Autumn 1 and is taught both discretely in phonics lessons and through continuous provision – phonics and reading is embedded into every aspect of our teaching and learning.
-Reception begin the year following Phase 1 concurrently with Phase 2.
+Phonics is taught daily in Reception from the beginning of Autumn 1 and is taught in phonics lessons.
+Phonics and reading is central to all of our pupil's learning experiences and we focus on creating a language-rich environment.
+Reception begin the year following Phase 2.
 Phase 1, which has begun in Nursery, focuses on sound discrimination, rhythm and rhyme, alliteration, voice sounds, oral blending and segmenting.
 Phase 2 teaches the first grapheme (spelling) for consonant sounds and short vowel sounds e.g. s, a, t.
 Reception then also cover Phase 3 (digraphs and first spelling of long vowel sounds e.g. ch, ai) and Phase 4 (blending adjacent consonants, polysyllabic words and revision e.g. stamp, playground).
+In the summer term, Reception begin to explore Phase 5.
+Reception apply these phonics skills to writing through mini whiteboards and p ‘ELS apply booklets’ as well as to the guided reading of fully decodable, phonics matched texts (weekly).
+Children take home the week’s ELS matched text as well as a text at a higher level to read with parents.

-Phonics is taught four times a week in Year 1, revising Phase 4 and following Phase 5, which teaches alternative spellings of long vowel sounds, e.g. ay, ai, a-e.
+Phonics is taught daily in Year 1, revising Phase 4 and following Phase 5, which teaches alternative spellings of long vowel sounds, e.g. ay, ai, a-e.
 The first spellings of vowel sounds is taught in Reception and this is systematically built upon and developed in Years 1 and 2 through phonics investigations.
+Year 1 apply these phonics skills to writing through their daily ‘ELS apply booklets’ and writing lessons and to the guided reading of fully decodable, phonics matched texts (weekly).
+Children take home the week’s ELS matched text as well as a text at a higher level to read with parents.

-Phonics and spelling is taught three times a week in Year 2, following Phase 5 and Phase 6 (focusing on spelling rules).
+Phonics and spelling is taught three times a week in Year 2, following Phase 5 and 6 (focusing on spelling rules).
 Children follow both phonics-based and spelling-based units, integrating an investigative approach to spelling rules and practising and applying their phonics to reading and writing.
+Guided Reading is taught three times a week, which allows all groups of pupils to be read with and engage in questioning at least once a week with a teacher or trained teaching assistant.

-Some children will also benefit from ‘reinforcement’ or ‘catch up’ phonics sessions which are short interventions, additional to the main class teaching, aimed at enabling children to maintain good progress.
-A limited number of children might be following an ‘instead-of’ phonics curriculum, decided between the parents, SENDCO and English Lead, matched to their particular challenges.
+We aim for all children to 'keep up' rather than 'catch up'.
+However, some children will also benefit from ‘reinforcement’ or ‘catch up’ phonics sessions which are short interventions, additional to the main class teaching, aimed at enabling children to maintain good progress and close the gap.
+A limited number of children might be following an ‘instead-of’ systematic synthetic phonics curriculum, decided between the parents, SENDCO and English Lead, matched to their particular challenges.

 Tips to support you in pronouncing pure sounds: